 After spending 5 years implementing the Clinton Climate Initiatives HEAL program in Arkansas, Tammy co-founded EEtility in late 2014 determined to help low income families access the resources they need to make their homes energy efficient.
 Tammy specializes in utility relations and program management.
 When not working on all things EE related, Tammy enjoys hiking and fishing with her life partner and her 2 canine companions.

 Chief Executive Officer

 For years Johnnie worked in the world of energy efficient retrofits and in 2014 he co-founded EEtility to help bring EE opportunities to the demographic of people who tend to need it the most.
 Johnnies specialty lies in mentoring and providing Quality Assurance for EE program installers, auditors and EE vendors.
 In Johnnie's free time, he can be found with a fishing pole in one hand and his granddaughter in the other.

 Chief Technical Officer

 After serving abroad as a captain in the US Army infantry and working abroad for private government Service Providers, Mikiel decided to turn his efforts state-side.
-He knew that green-energy was the future, and serving people was his duty.
+He knew that green and efficient energy was the future, and serving people was his duty.
 As COO Mikiel implements procedures and structures that keep EEtility efficient and accountable.
 For rest and relaxation, the mountains are often calling to Mikiel, and he frequents them whenever possible.